-Sometimes, you may feel alone in your hearing loss experience.
+Sometimes, you may feel alone in your deafness experience.
 It’s okay to feel this way as you are going through a challenge especially if none of your family and friends have hearing loss.

-You may feel like it’s harder to communicate and connect with other people with Hearing loss.
+You may feel like it’s harder to communicate and connect with other people with hearing issues.
 Hearing Loss is the condition of losing your hearing that may be caused by noise, aging, or even genetics.

 Hearing loss can be caused by a traumatic event and can traumatize you as well, compromising your mental health.
 Whether you lost it instantly or over time, hearing loss is bound to impact your mental and emotional well-being.
 Moving forward healthily from a trauma like this, you must process and accept having hearing loss first.